Development 0-6 Months

 Always be led by your baby they will let you know when they have had enough and need a change!

 Fine Motor Skills use the small muscles in the hand and wrist.
-Over time these muscles will allow your child to hold things, feed themselves, and build with bricks, draw and write.
+Over time these muscles can allow your child to hold things, feed themselves, and build with bricks, draw and write.

 It takes time for babies to get the co-ordination to hold and control objects.
 Until they are around 2 months old babies are not even convinced their hands belong to them!
 Touching, stroking and showing them their hands and arms helps them begin to get the idea.
 Your baby will be fascinated and enjoy watching their hands as they realise they are a part of them and that they can use them to reach and hold things.